rubimpassos/infoCrawler/README.md

-Info Rss Crawler - Export rss feed as json
+Info Crawler - Export rss feed as json
 ===============================================

 InfoCrawler is a proposal of solution to the infoGlobo back-end challenge at https://github.com/Infoglobo/desafio-back-end